Cortez Allen: Professional career

+Pre-draft

 Before the draft, analyst Mel Kiper Jr. considered Allen a "sleeper" who would be selected in the third or fourth round.
 Kiper also described Allen as "a big corner who runs well, tests well athletically and has good strength".
 Allen was invited to the NFL combine and performed all the position drills and workouts.
 At the Citadel's Pro Day on March 28, 2011, he stood on his combine numbers but performed the vertical again, posting 37 1/2 inches this time.
 Scouts were very high on his physical tools and size but said he had to develop his awareness and was a raw prospect lacking the natural coverage instincts that are needed to be an NFL starter.